 Checking Out is our new shopping column highlighting the clothing, accessories, and products currently sitting in our carts.
 Whether you're seeking style inspo or ways to repurpose gems you already have, you don’t have to buy, but you’ll definitely want to.

 If you’d told me a year ago that I’d be lusting after a balaclava, I wouldn’t have believed you.
-There are only two times in my life I’ve ever worn the cosy head covering: paired with a matching red-and-white jumper when I was around a year old, and when I was 15, hurtling down Grouse Mountain on skis towards an unsuspecting beginner’s class.
+There are only two times in my life I’ve ever worn the cozy head covering: paired with a matching red-and-white sweater when I was around a year old, and when I was 15, hurtling down Grouse Mountain on skis towards an unsuspecting beginner’s class.
 Both times I looked like a literal condom.
 Which is to say that, in theory, the balaclava would typically be a hard miss for me.
 But I can’t get it out of (or the desire to have it on) my head.

 “I needed to have something close to my head [for warmth], but I also thought it was an interesting fashion accessory," Proulx tells Refinery29.
 “I’d seen many balaclavas, for biking especially, but they looked very athletic.
 I was looking for something a bit thicker and that was versatile so that I could wear a hat over it or I could bring it down and wear it just as a neck warmer.”